vbookshelf/Art-by-Ai-Selfie-Painter/README.md

 The image on the left is the style image that was used in the neural style transfer algorithm.

-The process used to build and train the model is described in this Kaggle kernel: https://www.kaggle.com/vbookshelf/art-by-ai-selfie-painter-web-app
+The process used to build and train the model is described in this Kaggle kernel:<br>
+https://www.kaggle.com/vbookshelf/art-by-ai-selfie-painter-web-app

 These are the two datasets that were used to train the model: